stefan-beuchert/HandGestureRecognizer/README.md

 ![Conf_matrix_svm](https://github.com/stefan-beuchert/HandGestureRecognizer/blob/main/figures/svm_heatmap_27.png)
 In the figure above, one can see clearly several clusters of classes where the SVM algorithm mispredicted some gestures.
 For example, the classes one to three or the classes 20 and 21 form this kind of clusters.
-This plot was the basis of our manual collections of class as mentioned above.
+This plot was the basis of our manual collections of classes as mentioned above.
 But in general, it can be stated that there are also classes which can be classified quite precisely as classes 24 and 25.

 ![Conf_matrix_svm_combined](https://github.com/stefan-beuchert/HandGestureRecognizer/blob/main/figures/svm_heatmap_combined.png)